 - Plunge, slide action.
 For safest operation look for a saw that plunges and slides with no hitches or stiffness.

 - Handle/power switch.
-Although we prefer a horizontal handle to a vertical one, the Bosch 4410 gives you the ability to choose with a handle that rotates 90°.
-Bosch's saws also feature dual thumbswitches, making them equally suited for left-handed or right-handed use.
+We prefer a horizontal handle to a vertical one; some models feature dual thumbswitches, making them equally suited for left-handed or right-handed use.

 - Lasers.
 The best cut-indicating lasers mount in front of the blade and shine down in clear, bright red for easy use; they're also simple to adjust.

 - Dust collection.
-Hooking up a shop vacuum to all the tested saws greatly improved their dust collection, but nonstandard port sizes required adapters and duct tape to fit the hose to most saws.
+Hooking up a shop vacuum greatly improves dust collection, but nonstandard port sizes required adapters and duct tape to fit the hose to most saws.

 - Depth-of-cut limits.
 You might not know it, but sliding mitersaws have a depth stop that you set to limit the depth of cut, as you'd do for cutting dadoes, rabbets, or half-laps with repeated cut-and-slide passes.
 The best saws let you set a stop and slide it aside for full-depth cuts, and then return to it quickly.